Efficient Incremental Penetration Depth Estimation between Convex Geometries: Penetration Depth Estimation Algorithm

 \subsection{Instantiation using MPR as a Subroutine}

 In this subsection, we adopt the SQP procedure in Algorithm~\ref{alg:sqp1} to the Minkowski Difference $\mathcal{D}$, which is represented by its support function $\text{supp}_{\mathcal{D}}(\cdot)$.
-For each $v \in \text{boundary}(\mathcal{D})$, we can compute its direction $d_v = \text{normalized}(v)$ and a scalar norm $|v|$.
-We propose to use $d_v$ as the decision variable and represent $v$ in Problem~(\ref{equ:concaveoptexternal}) implicitly by $d_v$, based on the following observations: \begin{enumerate} \item The point $v \in \text{boundary}(\mathcal{D})$ can be estimated from $d_v$ (with accuracy up on some tolerance $\Delta$), using the MPR algorithm in Sec.~\ref{subsec:mprpre} as a subroutine. \item More importantly, the supporting hyperplane normal at $v$ can be approximated by the portal normal $d_{\text{portal}}$, upon the convergence of the MPR algorithm.
-It is emphasized that usually $d_{\text{portal}} \neq d_v$. \end{enumerate} With these observations, we can propose the SQP procedure in Algorithm~\ref{alg:sqp2} for the Minkowski Difference $\mathcal{D}$.
-The iteration is similar to the one in Algorithm~\ref{alg:sqp1}.
-As this algorithm will be superseded in Sec.~\ref{subsec:alg_3} with a new one with a ``shortcut'' mechanism, we only provide an intuitive analysis in this subsection.
+For each point $v \in \text{boundary}(\mathcal{D})$, we can compute its direction $d_v = \text{normalized}(v)$.
+We propose to use $d_v$ as the decision variable and represent $v$ in Problem~(\ref{equ:concaveoptexternal}) implicitly by $d_v$, based on the following observations: \begin{enumerate} \item The point $v \in \text{boundary}(\mathcal{D})$ can be estimated from $d_v$ (with accuracy up on some tolerance $\Delta$), using the MPR algorithm in Sec.~\ref{subsec:mprpre} as a subroutine. \item More importantly, the supporting hyperplane normal at $v$ can be approximated by the portal normal $d_{\text{portal}}$ upon the convergence of the MPR algorithm.
+It is emphasized that usually $d_{\text{portal}} \neq d_v$. \end{enumerate} With these observations, we propose Algorithm~\ref{alg:sqp2} for the Minkowski Difference $\mathcal{D}$, which is transformed from Algorithm~\ref{alg:sqp1}.
+As this algorithm will be superseded in Sec.~\ref{subsec:alg_3}, we only provide an intuitive analysis in this subsection.